ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 * Each non-First, non-Last update transaction output uses the SHA256 of the shared secret of the previous update transaction.

-Note that the transaction outputs do **not** change based on the current pool update counter.
+Note that the transaction output `scriptPubKey`s do **not** change based on the current pool update counter.

 The only point of the `OP_RETURN` script is to blind non-participants who observe the blockchain.